vikash-bhardwaj/ai-code-companion-documentation/README.md

 ## Known Issues

-Not knows as of now unless I get from you
+Not known as of now unless I get from you

 ## Release Notes